TobikoData/sqlmesh/docs/concepts/plans.md

 sqlmesh plan [environment name] --forward-only
 ```

+!!! note
-**Note:** The `--forward-only` flag is not required when applying changes to models that have been explicitly configured as [forward-only](models/overview.md#forward_only).
+    The `--forward-only` flag is not required when applying changes to models that have been explicitly configured as [forward-only](models/overview.md#forward_only).

     Use it only if you need to provide a time range for the preview window or the [effective date](#effective-date).

 ### Destructive changes